 We have four United States patents and numerous foreign patents for the OraSure® and Intercept® collection devices and technology relating to oral fluid collection, containers for oral fluids, methods to test oral fluid, formulations for the manufacture of synthetic oral fluid, and methods to control the volume of oral fluid collected and dispersed.
-The U.S. patents expire from November 2021 to December 2026.
+The U.S. patents expire from May 2021 to December 2026.
 We have also applied for additional patents, in both the United States and certain foreign countries, on such products and technology.

 We have one United States patent for our OraQuick® platform expiring in 2028, as well as corresponding related international patents.
 We also have patent applications pending internationally.
+We have two pending patents in the United States for our COVID-19 Rapid Antigen Self-Test and we expect to file additional patent applications for this product in certain international markets.

-We hold, through our subsidiary, DNAG, twenty United States patents and numerous foreign patents issued for compositions, methods and apparatuses for the collection, stabilization, transportation and storage of nucleic acids (DNA and RNA) from oral fluid and other bodily fluids and tissues.
+We hold, through our subsidiary, DNAG, twenty-two granted United States patents and numerous foreign patents issued for compositions, methods and apparatuses for the collection, stabilization, transportation and storage of nucleic acids (DNA and RNA) from oral fluid and other bodily fluids and tissues.
 These patents expire from February 2022 through March 2035.

-We hold through our subsidiary, Novosanis, two United States patents and numerous foreign patents covering a medical device for capturing a predetermined volume of first void urine and an intradermal injection device for accurate injection of small volumes of drugs in the skin.
-These patents expire from April 2034 through April 2035.
+We hold through our subsidiary, Novosanis, one granted United States patents and numerous foreign patents covering a medical device for capturing a predetermined volume of first void urine.
+This patent expires in September 2033.

-Our subsidiary, CoreBiome, has licensed one United States patent and several foreign patent applications from the University of Minnesota for analytical standards to detect and/or measure sampling, processing, and/or amplification errors in a biological samples containing polynucleotide molecules.
+Our subsidiary, Diversigen, has licensed one United States patent and several foreign patent applications from the University of Minnesota for analytical standards to detect and/or measure sampling, processing, and/or amplification errors in a biological samples containing polynucleotide molecules.
 This license also covers certain software and know-how related to laboratory and bioinformatics procedures and processes.

-Our subsidiary, Diversigen, has licensed certain know-how and database assets from the Baylor College of Medicine related to laboratory processes for microbiome and metagenomics services.
+Diversigen has also licensed certain know-how and database assets from the Baylor College of Medicine related to laboratory processes for microbiome and metagenomics services.